AnonSar/fit3143-notes/notes/09-distributed-transactions.md

 	* Write-ahead log

 ### Private Workspace
-* When a process starts a transaction, it is given a **private workspace** containing all the objects including data and files
+* When a process starts a transaction, it is given a **private workspace** containing all the objects (including data and files) of the system.
-* I/O operations are performed here
 * The data within the workspace is written back when the transaction commits
-* Problem: cost of copying every object is high
+* Problem: cost of copying every object in the private workspace is high
 * Solution:
-	* do not copy reads, only copy objects that are to be updated
+	* if a process only reads the objects, then there's no need for the private copy of those objects.
+	* if a process needs to update an object, then only copy that particular object in the private workspace of the process.
-	* Use indices to objects
+	* Use indices to objects in order to reduce the number of copy operations
-	* When an object needs to be updated, a copy of the index and the objects are made in
+	* When an object needs to be updated, a copy of it's index and the objects are made in the private workspace
 	* The private index is updated
 	* On commit, the private index is copied to the parent’s index (i.e. replacing pointers)
+	* If the transaction is aborted, then the object in the private workspace and it's private index in the workspace, both of them are discarded.

 ### Write-ahead Log
 * Before any changes are made, a record (log) is written to a **write-ahead log** on stable storage